intellij-dlanguage/intellij-dlanguage/README.md

 #### Latest Updates

+* March 2017 - Compatibility with Intellij 2017.1 (#139)
 * December 2016 - New features are in progress.
-In the meantime a new version of the plugin is being release to address compatibility issues with IntelliJ 2016.3
+In the meantime version 1.11 of the plugin adds compatibility with IntelliJ 2016.3
 * 1st February 2016 - I'm spending some time using the plugin for one of my projects to get a feel for how it's working under some real usage.
 Development will resume after this period.
 * 9th January 2016 - Fixed some bugs and working towards getting more of the intellij features working
 * 27th December 2015 - Fixed DCD bugs and added dub init wizard to dub project creation